JeremyQO/GUI-Experiment/README.md

 ```
 GUI_main
 │   README.md
-│   main_GUI.py
+│   main_GUI.py (used to run main GUI window)
 │
-└───Functions (not related to GUI, run experiment etc'.
+└─── Functions (not related to GUI, run experiment etc'.
 Probably one per 'tab')
 │    │   Temperature.py
 │    │   PGC.py
 │    │   OD.py
 │    │   Simulate.py (contains the functions used for runing the code on a
 │    │                computed that is not connected to the experimental setup)
 │
-└───Widgets (GUI related code.
+└─── Widgets (GUI related code.
 Probably one per 'tab')
      │   Temperature.py
      │   PGC.py
      │   OD.py
 ```